Chapter 16. Using Libraries with GCC

 $ gcc ... -Iheader_path -c ...

-Replace header_path with a path to a directory containing the header files for the foo library.
+Replace header_path with the path to the directory containing the header files for the foo library.

 Link the program with the foo library: